R0GGER/docker/sickrage/README.md

 ## Setting up the application

 Web interface is at <your ip>:8081 , set paths for downloads, tv-shows to match docker mappings via the webui.

-## Updates

-* Upgrade to the latest version simply `docker restart sickrage`.
-* To monitor the logs of the container in realtime `docker logs -f sickrage`.

 ## Versions
 + **1-02-2016:** 4.2.0.5 to solve search issues.